 Your HVAC purchase may also be eligible for state-level tax credits or efficiency incentives.
 Check the Database of State Incentives for Renewables and Efficiency(DSIRE) for California to see what qualifies.

-Sherlock Heating & Air Conditioning provides expert HVAC and indoor air quality services to customers in San Diego and the neighboring cities.
+Sherlock Plumbing, Heating & Air provides expert HVAC and indoor air quality services to customers in San Diego and the neighboring cities.
 Contact us today for more information on energy-efficiency tax credits and for the equipment you need to qualify.